CVH-Lernfabrik/serverless_plc/AWS_Greengrass/README.md

 7. AWS Greengrass:
     -   To set up AWS Greengrass respectively on the RPI as well as on AWS IoT, follow along the official [AWS tutorial](http://docs.aws.amazon.com/de_de/greengrass/latest/developerguide/gg-tutorial-rpi.html#gg-tutorial-rpi-set-up-pi).

     -   Once finished setting up AWS Greengrass, there are only two things left to do.
 The first one is to think of a way to make the GGC (Greengrass Core) software automatically start on every boot up.
 This is not only very convenient for us as users in terms of automatization, but also a crucial thing to do to minimize the downtime of our system (e.g. in cases of power outage, etc.).
-        Therefor we will use Raspbians systemv initialization process [\*].
+        Therefor we will use Raspbians systemd initialization process.
+Start by creating a file greengrass.service in /usr/local/lib/systemd or /etc/systemd/usr.

-        Start by creating a file /etc/init.d/greengrass, that looks like the provided equivalent.
-Make it executable via
+        Annotation: This file has to follow the usual systemd syntax conventions.

-            sudo chmod 755 /etc/init.d/greengrass
+        For further information refer to the official systemd documentation (man systemd).

-        After that, execute
+        An example can be found under ./scripts/greengrass.service.
+Afterwards, enable the service by executing

-            sudo update-rc.d greengrass defaults
+            sudo systemctl enable greengrass.service

-        Now the GGC software will automatically start on every boot up.
-Furthermore, it can be manually started and stopped via
+        Now the Greengrass software is automatically started on every boot up.

-            sudo service greengrass start/stop/restart
+        It can furthermore be manually controlled by

-        [\*] Annotation: On a Raspberry Pi, it would also be possible to use systemd instead of systemv, but since not all Linux distributions use the former yet, I decided to use systemd with regards to portability and inter-platform compatibility.
+            sudo systemctl start/stop/status greengrass.service

     -   The absolutely last thing left to do is to manually enable the cgroup memory submodule.
 If you already tried to commit sth. from AWS IoT to your Greengrass Core and restart the software afterwards, you may have